 Best CPU for Fulfilling After Effects Hardware Requirements

 The best CPU for Adobe After Effects hardware requirements depends on the programs you will use it with.
 Adobe After Effects favors a CPU with a high frequency over a CPU with a high number of processors or cores.
-This suggests the 4-core Intel i7 7700K running at 4.2GHz.
+This suggests the 8-core Intel i7 9900KS running at 5.0GHz.
 The limitation of this CPU however is that it can only handle up to 64GB of RAM.
 In addition, if a video editing program like Premiere Pro features heavily in your work with After Effects, a CPU with an emphasis on the number of processors over frequency will give you better performance.
-This would suggest a higher core CPU like the 6-core Intel i7 6850K running at 3.6GHz.
+This would suggest a higher core CPU like the 12-core Intel i9 10920X or the 18-core Intel i9 10980XE.

 Graphics Card For Fulfilling After Effects Hardware Requirements

-Adobe After Effects CC 2017 uses the video card for processing the following effects.
+Adobe After Effects uses the video card for processing the following effects.

 - Brightness & Contrast

 In Adobe After Effects, an expensive video card will not be more effective than a mid-range one so the RTX 2070 will be more than adequate for processing all of these effects.

 Memory/RAM for Meeting Adobe After Effects Hardware Requirements